-If you have less than 2 weeks though, we would strongly recommend choosing either the north or the south of the country to explore.
+Note: If you have less than 2 weeks to spend in Thailand, we would strongly recommend choosing either the north of the country or the southern Thai islands.
 Visiting both can be done in a time crunch, but it’ll feel rushed and will include some long travel days.

-We’ve had numerous readers and friends reach out asking where to go in Thailand.
+We’ve had numerous readers and friends reach out asking where to go in Thailand and where are the best islands in Thailand.
 Most of them had a few things in common:

 - They had 2 weeks or less

 - They wanted to spend time in the Thai islands

 So we gave the people what they asked for!
 Below, you will find a detailed Thailand itinerary that includes some of the more sought-after destinations and experiences around Bangkok.
 And in southern Thailand, we included options for seeing the famous beach at Maya Bay, rock climbing over the ocean, partying ’til dawn at Full Moon, diving world-class sites, and yes, playing with elephants.

 It’s a perfect customizable guide for anyone’s first trip to the “land of smiles”.

 Tip: Before planning out your entire trip, you may want to figure out when the best time to visit Thailand is based on regional weather patterns and events you don’t want to miss!